aprilmintacpineda/fluxible-js/README.md

 ```

 In the case above, only `user` would be saved and the rest wouldn't be saved.

-###### Notes

-`config.persist.restore` should not do anything else other than return the states you want to persist.
-It is also being used for the `config.persist.storage.saveItem` instead of recalculating, it simply calls `config.persist.restore` and expect it to return the states you want to persist.
-This optimizes performance.

 ## Listen to store updates